php-coder/togglz-spring-boot/README.md

 	    REVERSE_GREETING.strategy: username
 	    REVERSE_GREETING.param.users: user2, user3
 	  features-file: # The path to the features file that contains the feature states.
-	  security:
-	    feature-admin-authority: ROLE_ADMIN # The name of the authority that is allowed to access the admin console.

 ## Samples